Klaus-Tockloth/gem-pro/README.md

 ### Purpose

 This program enables interaction with a Google Gemini AI model to send prompts and receive responses in various formats (Markdown, ANSI, HTML).
-It aims to seamlessly integrate AI capabilities into the user's workflow by supporting various input and output channels along with a history feature..
+It aims to seamlessly integrate AI capabilities into the user's workflow by supporting various input and output channels along with a history feature.

 The program is available for BSD, Linux, macOS, and Windows.